Frequently Asked Questions about Fuel Delivery in Southeastern MA

 Q: How can I monitor my home heating oil levels?

 A: The simplest way is to read your oil tank gauge, which is like car’s gas gauge.
 You should order a refill when your home heating oil tank gauge reaches ¼ capacity.
-Many heating oil providers offer automatic delivery that uses degree-day tracking technology to stay on top of local Massachusetts weather patterns and your home heating history.
+Many heating fuel providers offer automatic oil delivery that uses degree-day tracking technology to stay on top of local Massachusetts weather patterns and your home heating history.

 Q: How do you read an oil tank gauge?